nashville-software-school/bangazon-inc/book-2-platform-api/chapters/CHINOOK.md

 ## Downloading the Database Files

-Click the big download button from the [Chinook Database](http://chinookdatabase.codeplex.com/) site.
-Know which directory that it's being downloaded to.
+Click the download button from the [Chinook Database](https://github.com/lerocha/chinook-database/blob/master/ChinookDatabase/DataSources/Chinook_Sqlite.sqlite) github page and then open the database with DB browser and get querying!

 ## Moving the SQLite Database to Your Workspace

-1. In your CLI, get to the directory where you extracted the archive.
-It should be something like the following.
-    ```
-    cd ~/Downloads/ChinookDatabase1.4_CompleteVersion
-    ```
 1. Create a directory for your work.
     ```
     mkdir -p ~/workspace/chinook
     ```
-2. Move the `Chinook_Sqlite.sqlite` file to that directory
+2. Move the `Chinook_Sqlite.sqlite` file that you downloaded to that directory
     ```
     cp Chinook_Sqlite.sqlite ~/workspace/chinook
     ```